-Curator of Public Life Donna Braden of the Henry Ford Innovation Museum shares the history of general stores in America.
-General stores stocked a variety of goods, yet they were organized shopping environments.
-Within their planned spaces, customers had ample opportunity to see, feel, and even taste the goods.
-Stores were divided into "departments," such as groceries, tableware, household equipment, and hardware.
+Curator of Public Life, Donna Braden of the Henry Ford Innovation Museum, shares the history of General Stores in America.
+These neighborhood institutions stocked a variety of goods, yet they were organized shopping environments.
+Within their planned spaces, customers had ample opportunity to see, feel and even taste the goods.
+Stores were divided into "departments," such as groceries, tableware, household equipment and hardware.
 The 1880s-era J. R. Jones General Store in Greenfield Village was one such store.